geLowwwww/Mood-Detection/README.md

 2. **OpenCV:** a popular computer vision library that provides various image and video processing functions.

 3. **Numpy:** a fundamental package for scientific computing in Python.
 It provides support for large, multi-dimensional arrays and a collection of mathematical functions to operate on these arrays.

+4. **DeepFace:** a deep learning-based facial analysis library, is employed to analyze the ROI and predict the dominant emotion.

 # **Output**
 ![image](https://github.com/geLowwwww/Mood-Detection/assets/166739481/6f0c0688-dd7f-437d-84ee-2d8889a56ca8)